stevencarlislewalker/3mb3/README.md

   discussed in the first lab.
 An example of a completed homework assignment in acceptable format is given under the [HomeworkExample](https://github.com/stevencarlislewalker/3mb3/tree/master/HomeworkExample) directory on the course website.
+- Participation marks: although you may have experienced otherwise in other courses, these marks will not be arbitrary/subjective.
+  Occassionally throughout the semester, you will be asked to write either David or Steve an email (a few sentences to a paragraph) on a particular topic.
+The purpose of these emails is for David and I to be able to assess your depth of understanding of non-technical material.
+This will allow us to give you feedback and will hopefully make the preparation of your final report at the end of the term less stressful.
+If you do not come to lecture you will not hear about these participatory emails.
+If you do not send these emails you will receive a low participation mark.
+Other ways to enhance your participation mark is to engage with in-class exercises and come to office hours.
 - **Course objective:** To learn to apply mathematical tools to solve open-ended, real-world problems, to understand the benefits and limitations of mathematical modeling, and to critically assess the